argoproj/argo-cd/docs/operator-manual/rbac.md

 g, my-local-user, role:admin
 ```

-!!!warning "Ambiguous Group Assignments"
+!!! warning "Ambiguous Group Assignments"

     If you have [enabled SSO](user-management/index.md#sso), any SSO user with a scope that matches a local user will be
     added to the same roles as the local user.
 For example, if local user `sally` is assigned to `role:admin`, and if an
     SSO user has a scope which happens to be named `sally`, that SSO user will also be assigned to `role:admin`.

     An example of where this may be a problem is if your SSO provider is an SCM, and org members are automatically
     granted scopes named after the orgs.
 If a user can create or add themselves to an org in the SCM, they can gain the